sisap-challenges/sisap-challenges.github.io/2025/index.md

 +++
-title = "SISAP 2025 Indexing Challenge and Demo Track" tags = ["sisap", "challenge"]
+title = "Task description and call for participation SISAP 2025 Indexing Challenge" tags = ["sisap", "challenge"]
 +++
 {{redirect /}}

 # Task description and call for participation SISAP 2025 Indexing Challenge
+\toc

+## Introduction
 The SISAP Indexing Challenge 2025 invites researchers and practitioners to participate in exciting tasks to advance the state of the art in similarity search and indexing.
 The challenge provides a platform for presenting innovative solutions and pushing the boundaries of efficiency and effectiveness in large-scale similarity search indexes.
 This year, we are opening two challenging tasks.

 Datasets can be found in [https://huggingface.co/datasets/sadit/SISAP2025/tree/main](https://huggingface.co/datasets/sadit/SISAP2025/tree/main); you can clone the full repository or download each file.

-### Task 1: Resource-limited indexing
+## Task 1: Resource-limited indexing

 This task challenges participants to develop memory-efficient indexing solutions with reranking capabilities.
 Each solution will be run in a Linux container with limited memory and storage resources.